Mandatory Graduate Student Annual Report Form

 (Required of all faculty members who serve on dissertation, thesis or project committees)

-The SACS (Southern Association of Colleges and Schools – accreditation) mandates that all academic programs evaluate the performance of graduate students with regard to the stated learning outcomes and objectives of the respective programs.
+The SACSCOC mandates that all academic programs evaluate the performance of graduate students with regard to the stated learning outcomes and objectives of the respective programs.
+Information regarding the accreditation of George Mason University can be found on the Provost’s webpage at https://provost.gmu.edu/administration/academic-affairs/accreditation.

 For the MS program, this will include a standardized measure of performance for the comprehensive examination (for those completing an individual project), a thesis or project research proposal, and the thesis defense.
 For the PhD program, this will include the qualifying examination, the dissertation proposal, and the dissertation defense.